FREQUENTLY ASKED QUESTIONS

 Yes.
-Cleerline Fiber incorporates a glass core surrounded by glass cladding.
-It is made in a similar fashion to all standard and bend insensitive fiber optic glass on the market.
-Cleerline fibers incorporate a polymer coating as part of the fiber that provide a variety of benefits.
-Cleerline fibers are stronger, safer, and faster to terminate than standard optical fibers.
+Cleerline SSF™ fiber utilizes a glass core surrounded by a glass cladding.
+Our optical fibers are made in a similar fashion to all traditional and bend insensitive fiber optic glass on the market.
+However, Cleerline fibers incorporate an additional polymer coating at the glass level.
+This provides additional protective benefits.
+Cleerline SSF™ fibers are Stronger, Safer, and Faster to terminate than traditional optical fibers.

-How is the glass protected on a Cleerline fiber?
+How is the glass protected on a Cleerline SSF™ fiber?

-SSF™ integral proprietary polymeric coating that makes up the outer diameter of the overall 125 micron diameter of the optical fiber, protects the glass.
-This coating is very hard like glass, but more durable.
-This coating eliminates the need for the typical plastic “buffer” on standard fiber that has to be stripped/removed prior to termination.
-This Cleerline polymer coating also provides additional benefits:
+SSF™ integral proprietary polymeric coating, included within the 125 µm diameter of the optical fiber, protects the glass.
+This coating is very hard, like glass, but more durable.
+It eliminates the need for a typical plastic “buffer” (common to traditional fiber), which must be removed before termination.
+SSF™ polymer coating also provides additional benefits:

-- Protects the glass fiber as it is never truly exposed to the elements.
+- Protects the glass fiber – the polymer prevents the glass from being directly exposed to the elements.

-- Increased safety factor when working/terminating the fiber.
+- Increased safety factor when working with/terminating the fiber – polymer prevents glass shards

-- Provides increased speed and efficiency in the termination process.
+- Provides increased speed and efficiency in termination.

-Are Cleerline fibers compatible with the system I’m installing?
+Are Cleerline SSF™ fibers compatible with the system I’m installing?

 Yes.
-SSF™ fibers meet or exceed the standard industry performance requirements and specifications of standard glass fibers within their particular type/category.
-Cleerline fibers exceed specifications in regards to bend tolerance, durability, tensile strength, and many other areas when compared to typical glass fibers.
+SSF™ fibers meet or exceed the standard industry performance requirements and specifications of traditional glass fibers within their particular types/categories.
+Cleerline fibers exceed bend tolerance, durability, tensile strength, and many other specifications when compared to traditional glass fibers.

 The system I’m installing today does not utilize fiber.
 Should I install fiber anyway?

 Yes.
-Fiber is not just the next horizon for connectivity, the switch to fiber is happening right now.
-With the needs of data, communications, and video content transmission increasing exponentially it is only a matter of time as to when most all systems will require fiber.
+Fiber is not just the next horizon for connectivity.
+The switch to fiber is happening right now.
+With the demand for data, communication, and video content transmission increasing exponentially, all systems will soon require fiber.

 How long does it take to terminate Cleerline fiber?

 It is possible to terminate Cleerline SSF™ in less than one minute with SSF™ mechanical splice connectors!
-Depending on the connector system being utilized we have measured results anywhere from 1–5 minutes.
-At Cleerline we are constantly refining the process and looking at ways to minimize the time and expertise required.
+Depending on the connector system in use, times may vary.
+At Cleerline, we are constantly refining the process to minimize the time and expertise required.

 What are the key advantages of SSF™ fiber for my installers?

-Stronger—Cleerline fibers are stronger and more durable than typical glass fibers.
-With over 10,000x the bend capability and up to 400x the pull strength, Cleerline fibers allow for reliability and ease of use when installing and terminating fiber optics.
+Stronger— Cleerline SSF™ fibers are stronger and more durable than traditional glass fibers.
+With up to 10,000 times the bend capability and up to 200 times the pull strength of traditional fibers, Cleerline fibers provide reliability and ease-of-use.

-Safer—Cleerline’s unique design makes the fiber more flexible, and very difficult to break.
-The fiber is not prone to puncturing the skin, making Cleerline fiber a safer, friendlier product to handle for both the technician and the job site.
+Safer— Cleerline’s unique design makes the fiber more flexible and very difficult to break.
+The fiber’s coating prevents glass shards, making Cleerline fiber a safer, friendlier product to handle for the technician.

-Faster—With Cleerline the glass fiber is never exposed to the elements and the termination process is greatly simplified.
-With reduced steps resulting in up to 80% savings and reduced tooling cost, Cleerline fibers simplify the process of fiber optic termination.
+Faster— With Cleerline SSF™, the termination process is greatly simplified.
+The reduced steps result in up to 80% labor savings and reduced tooling costs.
+Cleerline fibers simplify the process of fiber optic termination.

-Can I use Cleerline fiber to build Toslink cables?
+Can I use Cleerline SSF™ fiber to build Toslink cables?

 No. Toslink cables are a Toshiba optical audio cable and send signal via an LED light source.
-The cables, and optical audio cables in general, are composed of a plastic optical fiber, which is much larger than a 50/125um glass fiber.
+The cables, and optical audio cables in general, are composed of a plastic optical fiber, which is much larger than a 50/125 µm glass fiber.
 As a result, these cables can only be cut in a larger factory.
 Looking for an optical audio cable?
 Cleerline Technology Group’s Planet Waves CI brand also supplies optical audio cables.

 Can I polish SSF™ fiber?

-How do I remove the SSF™ “Soft Peel” coating?
+How do I remove the colored SSF™ “Soft Peel” coating?

-The SSF™ 250 micron soft peel coating can be easily removed with your fingertips/fingernails.
+The colored SSF™ 250 micron soft peel coating can be easily removed with your fingertips/fingernails.
 Do not use fiber optic strippers.
-Lightly scraping on the coating with your fingers/finger nails will easily remove the soft peel.
+Lightly scraping on the coating with your fingers/fingernails will easily remove the soft peel.
 Ensure the removal is complete by running your fingers down all sides of the fiber.
-Keep in mind even with the soft peel removed the glass is still protected and encased by the integral Cleerline polymer.
+Keep in mind that even with the soft peel removed, the glass is still protected and encased by the integral Cleerline SSF™ polymer.